-10 Essential Skills for Operating Room Nurses
+10 Skills Essential for Operating Room Nurses

 OR nurses all have a standard skill set.
 These skills help them make decisions regarding care of the patient.
 Skills that help guide the nurses when dealing with doctors and other staff members.
 Communication skills, organizational skills, and a strong ego are all indispensable in the OR.
 These skills are necessary to maintain good outcomes for the patients.

 I feel that patient advocacy is the most important role of the operating room nurse.
 Patients are asleep, unable to speak for themselves.
 It is up to the nurse to speak for them.
 The nurse will use all of the skills listed as part of being a patient advocate.

 I did not list the skills in any order, for example, most important to least important.
 I feel these skills are all equally important.
 The importance of skills changes depending on the situation.